Don-Irwin/fastapi_ml_k8_k6_gh_actions/README.md

 This has been tested on a Linux Ubuntu Server running on a INTEL/AMD64/X86 instruction set microprocessor.

+I would recommend a mininum of 16GB of memory to attemp to run this system.

 It has not been tested on Mac or OSX.
 Some of the exotic port forwarding features of this system require considerable finessing to get them to work on MacOS.

 I have not had the time to create a distro for that environment.